 In other words, it's customary but you're not obligated to do so by law.
 There are a couple of caveats, though.

-• If the procession has a police escort, as is often the case here in El Paso where they are usually accompanied by one or two policemen on motorcycles, and they signal you to move over or yield then you must do so.
+• If the procession has a police escort -- as is often the case here in El Paso where they are usually accompanied by two or three policemen on motorcycles -- and they signal you to move over or yield then you must do so.
 But if the procession is not accompanied by peace officers you do not have to pull over and let it pass.

 • While the state doesn't have specific laws, the City of El Paso has several "miscellaneous traffic regulations" on the books.
 This is how the City of El Paso Municipal Code, Chapter 12.80, reads: